CommunityToolkit/WindowsCommunityToolkit/docs/controls/Carousel.md

 ### Orientation

 You can customize the `Carousel` orientation by setting the `Orientation` property.
-The carousel control use a known property from `Windows.UI.Xaml.Controls` to provide a Vertical or Horizontal orientation
+The carousel control use a known property from `Windows.UI.Xaml.Controls` to provide a `Vertical` or `Horizontal` orientation.

 ```csharp